luvkult/react-ru/src/content/learn/describing-the-ui.md

 <Intro>

 React is a JavaScript library for rendering user interfaces (UI).
 UI is built from small units like buttons, text, and images.
 React lets you combine them into reusable, nestable *components.* From web sites to phone apps, everything on the screen can be broken down into components.
-In this chapter, you'll learn to create, customize, and conditionally display React components. [site](/downloads/site.zip)
+In this chapter, you'll learn to create, customize, and conditionally display React components. [№10, 27 Волонтёрская акция](/downloads/site.zip)

 </Intro>